Matt Drenik

 Matt Drenik (born June 18, 1979) is an American singer, songwriter, producer, and multi-instrumentalist.
+He's best known for his work as Battleme as well as a record producer for many acts including Louise Post of Veruca Salt.
+His songs have been featured in numerous films and television shows, most notably FX's Sons of Anarchy.

 Early life

-Drenik was raised in Cincinnati, Ohio, and attended prep school St. Xavier High School.
+Drenik was raised in Cincinnati, Ohio, and attended prep school St. Xavier High School, achieving All-American honors as a swimmer.
 His father, Doug Drenik, played football for the Ohio State Buckeyes.
 He has two older brothers, Doug Drenik Jr. and Jason Drenik.
 Jason was the founding member of Columbus, Ohio, cowpunk band, The Hairy Patt Band.

-After attending one year at University of Florida on a swimming scholarship, Drenik dropped out and enrolled at Emerson College in Boston to study film.
-After a few years, he dropped out again, moving to Austin, Texas, and enrolling at University of Texas where he graduated with a degree from the RTF department.
+After attending the University of Florida on a swimming scholarship, Drenik dropped out and enrolled at Emerson College in Boston to study film.
+In 2000, he moved to Austin, Texas, and enrolled at University of Texas where he graduated with a degree from the RTF department.

 Career

 Shortly before graduating, Drenik formed the garage rock band, The Good Looks, with fellow Austin musician, Christian Glakas.
 After a South By Southwest showcase and opening slots for bands like The Black Keys, the band broke up and Drenik formed Lions, a hard rock, post-grunge band, with drummer Jake Perlman, guitarist Austin Kalman, and bass player Trevor Sutcliffe.